m-s-grab/crowdfunding_research/README.md

 -Logistic regression analysis – Models the relationship between one or more independent variables and a binary dependent variable (0 = failure, 1 = success), using the maximum likelihood estimation method.

 **Notes**
+The script for testing H4 is currently being optimized.
+This was the most complex hypothesis, involving, among other things, the creation of a key for automatically assigning points for the "technical" and "narrative" styles.
+During the research phase, this analysis was performed using several separate scripts.
+A consolidated and optimized version will be added to the repository soon.

 The sample CSV files provided are only a small subset of the full Kickstarter dataset.

 The research was focused exclusively on Tabletop Games campaigns.